In its first meeting of the year 2014, the Biocenter Finland Board elected Professor John...

 BF network can provide the establishment of high-quality GMP-compatible hESC and iPS cell lines.
 These cell lines will be produced by trained staff in clean room facility using high-quality materials and reagents.

-Contact details: University of Tampere IBT & Regea, Kristiina Rajala, Heli Skottman
+Contact details: University of Tampere BMT & Regea, Kristiina Rajala, Heli Skottman

 BF network provides extensive range of characterization options for stem cells including: phenotype, genotype, growth and differentiation characteristics.